timotheenivalis/timotheenivalis.github.io/index.md

   credit: Timothee Bonnet
   creditlink: http://timotheenivalis.github.io
 ---
+I am an evolutionary biologist primarily interested in recent genetic evolution and its interaction with the ecology and life-history of the organisms I see around me while hiking or birdwatching.

 Thanks for visiting my website.
-You can find:
+Here is how it is (dis-) organized:
 - [A brief overview of my research interests](/research/)
 - [A list of publications](/publications/)
 - [My current and past affiliations and collaborations](/dispersal/)